 When The Ballen Method picked up traction, market leaders started reaching out to me to speak at their market centers.
 Furthermore, agents across the United States and abroad attended my events, followed my systems, and learned the art of digital marketing practices for growing their business through real estate websites.
 Additionally, I had the honor of speaking at several major real estate conventions.

-When The Ballen Method and speaking events grew, so did the intensity of the go-getters, the all-stars of real estate.
+When The Ballen Method and speaking events grew, so did the intensity of the go-getters, the all-stars of our industry.
 They wanted more, and I was ready to give it my all.
 I added personal coaching to my agenda.
 Through coaching calls, I had the ability to go one-on-one and peel back additional layers of pain-points our peers in the industry face in digital marketing and maintaining a web presence that matters.